chatwoot/docs/docs/product/channels/whatsapp/whatsapp-cloud.md

 Head back to the `WhatsApp` section in the Facebook Developer App.
 Navigate to the `Configuration` subsection and set up the `Callback URL`.

 - The value for the URL should be the same URL you obtained at the end of your Chatwoot inbox creation and will look like `https://app.chatwoot.com/webhooks/whatsapp/+{phone_number}`.
-- The value for the `verify token` should be the same value you configured for the `Webhook Verify Token` during inbox creation.
+- The value for the `verify token` should be the `Webhook Verify Token` which you received during inbox creation.

 You should **also subscribe to message fields events** under Webhooks Fields on your Facebook Developer app.